irwtdvoys/aoc-2023/readme.md

 ##### Day 15

 Surprisingly straight forward, implemented the tasks and they ran in a couple of ms. PHP array methods are pretty well optimised.

+##### Day 18

+Implemented the Shoelace Theorem that I should have used in day 10 which when combined with perimeter calculations simplifies both parts.